fkingnoobgg/my-portfolio-site/_posts/2017-06-30-Introduction to my blog.md

 ---
 layout: post
-title: introduction to my blog
+title: Introduction to my Blog
 ---

 As Aswath Damodaran would put it I am a numbers person not a story teller.
 I prefer a